the-crypt-keeper/fragment-frog/README.md

 :construction: Out of date :construction:

-1. Model Selection - Pick models and configure their parameters in Settings
-2. Control Panel
+1. Control Panel
    - ⬇️ - Download (Export)
    - ⬆️ - Upload (Import)
    - 💣 - Reset
    - ⚙️ - Settings
-3. Fragment list
+2. Fragment list - See the text so far :construction:
-4. Current selected fragment is highlighted in green, press `<Tab>` to get suggestions for this fragment from configured models.
+3. Current selected fragment is highlighted in green, press `<Tab>` to get suggestions for this fragment from configured models.
-5. Quick Help / Clipboard - Non-linear editing features
+5. Quick Help / Modal Usage :construction:
 6. Suggestion Grid - Press the number to insert suggestion at the highlighted point and automatically get new suggestions.
 Hold `<Ctrl>` to avoid the automatic re-suggest.
 7. LLM Status indicators - Shows status for each configured model

+## Running

+- `node -v` should be `v20.15.1`
+- `npm ci`
+- create `.env`
+    - `REACT_APP_OPENAI_API_ENDPOINT=...`
+    - `REACT_APP_OPENAI_API_KEY=...`
+- `npm run start`

+## Keyboard Controls

+### Explore Mode (Default)
+- Left/Right Arrows: Change selected fragment
+- CTRL+Left/Right Arrows: Moved the currently selected fragment left or right
+- Space: Edits the selected fragment
+- 'i': Insert a new fragment after selected fragment
+- 'b': Insert a section break
+- 'd': Deletes the selected fragment
+- 'x': Cuts the selected fragment, placing it at the end of the Clipboard :construction:
+- 'v': Pastes the top element from the clipboard :construction:
+- Tab: Generate new suggestions
+- 1-0: Insert the corresponding suggestion after the selected fragment
+- Ctrl + 1-0: Insert the corresponding suggestion without automatically generating new suggestions

+### Edit/Insert Mode
+- Ctrl+Enter: Insert a newline
+- Enter: Save changes and return to explore mode
+- Escape: Discard changes (edit mode) or delete inserted fragment (insert mode) and return to explore mode

 ## Architecture